 Tooth decay is a bacterial infection that eats away at the enamel in your teeth, leaving a hollow space called a cavity.
-If Dr. Heffelfinger discovers your cavity before it gets too large, he can fill the space and restore the tooth using a tooth-colored filling.
-This procedure is performed in just one office visit, and it’s nearly impossible to detect.
+If Dr. Heffelfinger discovers your cavity before it gets too large, he can remove any decayed tissue and restore the tooth by filling the space using a tooth-colored filling.
+By filling in the hollow space, your tooth now has full protection against cavities once again.

 Missing teeth can be detrimental to your oral health and overall wellness if left alone.
 If tooth decay or dental trauma has led to tooth loss, Smiles for Life can help.
 Whether you’re looking to restore one tooth, multiple teeth, or even a whole arch, Dr. Heffelfinger has an implant solution for you including dental bridges, dental implants, and dentures from Zircobite.

 A dental bridge is a viable option when the patient wants to restore one or more adjacent missing teeth.
-A dental bridge consists of one or more attractive prosthetic teeth that are held in place by anchoring the bridge to the natural teeth at each end of the gap.
-The end result is a beautiful, natural-looking restoration.
+A dental bridge consists of one or more attractive prosthetic teeth, called pontics.
+The pontics are held in place by dental crowns that anchor the bridge to the adjacent natural teeth at each end of the gap.

 Partial dentures, commonly referred to as partials, can be used to restore one or more missing teeth.
 They’re designed to match the shape, color, and size of your natural teeth, and they’re easy to remove for cleaning.